Glamour (presentation): Photography

-Glamour photography is the photographing of a model with the emphasis on the model and the model's sexuality and allure; with any clothing, fashion, products or environment contained in the image being of minor consideration.
-Photographers use a combination of cosmetics, lighting and airbrushing techniques to produce the most physically appealing image of the model possible.
+Glamour photography is the photographing of a fashion model with the emphasis on the model and the model's sexuality and allure; with any clothing, fashion, products or environment contained in the image being of minor consideration.
+Photographers use a combination of cosmetics, lighting and airbrushing techniques to produce the most physically appealing image of the mode possible.
+For example in the April 1933 edition of Vanity Fair, George Hoyningen-Huene presented seven images of the same model, in several different manners under the title of "The Man Behind the Camera".
+Through the use of chiaroscuro lighting and props Hoyningen-Huene successfully created a collection of juxtaposing images that both accentuate and minimise the beauty and glamour of the model.